scamden/bedrock/README.md

 `src/` and add it to the `angularModule` that gets exported from `src/index.ts`, then you can inject it normal-style.

-The routing for the shell application is handled in `app/index.ts`.
+The routing for bedrock is handled in `app/index.ts`.
 If you change the name of the root module from `SampleModule` (and you should), then you'll need to update the default view in `app/index.ts` to reflect the new root directive.